Editor in Chief

 Joshua is a junior English Major and Literary Translation Minor at the University of Connecticut.
 His language learning includes Irish, French, and Latin.
 His favorite form of literature is poetry.
 He has interests in creative writing and collaborate storytelling and is looking toward a future in higher education, translation, and literature.

 Abigail is a senior and will finish her English Major at UConn this spring.
 She is involved with the Creative Writing club at UConn Avery Point and enjoys writing poetry and short horror stories.
 When she isn’t doing schoolwork or writing, Abigail can be found coaching high school rowing, enjoying classic Greek mythology, translating French poetry, or going for long walks in the woods with no destination in mind.
-Abigail plans to pursue further graduate studies in literature in the future.
+Abigail plans to pursue further graduate studies in creative writing in the future.

 Nicole is the interviews editor for the Long River Review and is a junior at the University of Connecticut.
 Currently, she is pursuing a BA in English with a concentration in Creative Writing, as well as a minor in Literary Translation.
 Her writing has been published in The Hartford Courant and will appear in the flash nonfiction anthology Fast Funny Women, coming March 2021.
 After graduation, Nicole intends to pursue a master’s degree in English.